Technical debt retirement: where is the technical debt?

 Three cognitive biases

 Technical debt arises in enterprise assets through the effects of two classes of drivers: obsolescence and decision-making.
-When technologies advance, or new technologies arise, or laws or regulations evolve.
-Existing assets or assets under development can sometimes be left behind.
+When technologies advance, or new technologies arise, or laws or regulations evolve or are introduced, existing assets or assets under development can sometimes be left behind.
 That’s how obsolescence produces technical debt.
-Debt driven mainly by decision-making is more difficult to describe.
-But anything that biases decisions away from strictly rational results presents risk.
+Debt driven mainly by decision-making is more difficult to describe, but anything that biases decisions away from strictly rational results presents risk.
 Three cognitive biases likely have strong effects on technical debt formation and persistence.

 Photo of Daniel Ellsberg, speaking at a press conference in New York City in 1972